LaunchCodeEducation/java-web-development/src/chapters/orm/studio.rst

    This minor difference will not matter in the long run, as we'll see later.

-Your objective in this studio is to reduce this repetition by creating a class that both ``Event`` and ``EventCategory`` can inherit from, and which contains the duplicated/shared code.
+Your objective in this studio is to reduce this repetition by creating a class that contains the duplicated/shared code, which both ``Event`` and ``EventCategory`` can inherit.

 Create and Extend ``AbstractEntity``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the ``models`` package, create a new class named ``AbstractEntity``.
 Add the ``abstract`` keyword to the class declaration.
 We do this because, while we want to share code across our two models, we'll never need to create an instance of ``AbstractEntity``.
+If you need a quick refresher, review our section on :ref:`abstract-classes`.

 .. admonition:: Tip